LycheeOrg/LycheeOrg.github.io/docs/md/installation.md

 Lychee also supports, but does not require:

-- MySQL/MariaDB, PostgreSQ, and, SQL Server databases.
-If no database is available, Lychee can be configured to use SQLite3.
+- Lychee can use either MySQL/MariaDB, PostgreSQL, or, SQL Server database backends.
+However, if no database is available, Lychee can be configured to use SQLite3.
-- FFMPEG PHP Extension (optional &mdash; to generate video thumbnails)
+- FFMPEG PHP Extension (used to generate video thumbnails)
-- Imagick PHP Extension (optional &mdash; to generate better thumbnails)
+- Imagick PHP Extension (used to generate better thumbnails)

 Recommended, but not required: